homomorfism/PrologAssignment/Report.md

 Calculating p-values:

 - back(1) vs dijkstra(1)
-	* p_value = $ 0.0007 $ <- The most significant p value, so we could discart null hypothesis that means of execution time
-is the same.
+	* p_value = 0.0007 <- The most significant p value, so we could discard null hypothesis that means of execution time are the same for both algo. is the same.